 Location: 57 Sugar Hollow Rd., Fairview

-4. Get Closer to Asheville’s Culture and People by Attending the Asheville Holiday Parade
+4. Attend the Asheville Holiday Parade

 The annual Asheville Holiday Parade happens on the third Saturday of November at 11:00 am on Biltmore and Patton avenues, and it has a different theme every year.
 Grab a warm drink from one of the wonderful downtown coffee shops, and enjoy your chance to hang out with locals and learn more about local businesses and non-profits.